'}}

 "How are you feeling?”

-“Would you like to take your time?”
+“Would you like more time?”

-That small shift — from labelling to listening — can turn a moment of isolation into one of connection.
+That small shift, from labelling to listening, can turn a moment of isolation into one of connection.

 © Shyne Through